Graviton-Code-Editor/Graviton-App/BUILDING.md

  * rpm
  * AppImage

 Please keep in mind that not all the distros can build some packages.
+Anyway, Ubuntu can build a Debian package and an AppImage installer out of the box.